 Our strategic outlook

-We first set ourselves up as a group of stakeholders in order to support and pursue those activities that the Parents Association (CESPA) was unable to follow through because of their constitution and their focus, which is predominantly on day to day matters related to the good running of the now winding down Culham European School.
+We first set ourselves up as a group of stakeholders in order to support and pursue those activities that the Parents Association (CESPA) was unable to follow through because of their constitution and their focus, which is predominantly on day to day matters related to the good running of the now closed Culham European School.

 The new Free School, called Europa School UK, has succesfully started with an intake of primary children, teaching for now French and Germany (in addition of course to English) and has achieved high accolades in recent inspections.
 Our main concern as a Trust for multilingual European Education is that the availability of other European languages remains a priority in the new school, as well as any other schools of this kind that may open in the interim.